 Our collective experience has earned us the trust of both gangs and corrections systems, uniquely enabling us to rehabilitate people with prevailing histories of gang involvement and violent crime.

-H2.0’s founders previously created Prison Entrepreneurship Program and Defy Ventures, two nationally recognized rehabilitation programs, which have served 8,500+ people with criminal histories and achieved recidivism rates of less than 8% since 2004.
+H2.0’s founders previously created Prison Entrepreneurship Program and Defy Ventures, two nationally recognized rehabilitation programs, which have served thousands of people with criminal histories and achieved recidivism rates of less than 10% since 2004.
 Our programs have incubated 500+ small businesses started by formerly incarcerated grads and helped countless others land jobs.
-We’re in this for the long-haul.
+H2.0’s team is in this for the long haul.

 H2.0’s team consists of: